Route guidesRoutes Map

 * This merges on to a quiet 'service road' (London Road).

-* At the bottom, left on York Road.
+* At the bottom, left on York Road then right on Rock Edge to enjoy the nature reserve.

-* At the end, right on Old Road and across at the traffic lights.
+* At the end, left on Windmill Road to turn right into Old Road at the traffic lights.
 On the far side, there is a cycle lane on the pavement, which runs to the hospital entrance on the left.

 Comments